bsoelch/CNL/README.md

 contains commands separated by whitespaces.
 Comments start with "%" and go to the end of the current line

-To compile and run a CNL-Assembly file run CNL (Main) with the arguments
+To compile a CNL-Assembly file to CNL-Binary and execute it afterwards, run CNL (Main.main()) with the arguments
 ```
 -c "[ASSEMBLY_FILE_NAME]" -x "[BINARY_FILE_NAME]"